 Sharing the Journey (On My Terms)

-This trip reminded me that solo travel for self-care doesn’t have to be big or performative—it just has to feel good to you.
 Even though this wasn’t a “content trip,” let’s be real – I’m still a content creator.
 So yes, I shared some moments from the trip, but with delay.
-Not for likes, comments, or anyone else’s approval.
+Not for engagement or validation.
 Just because it felt good to.

 Choosing Yourself Doesn’t Require a Passport

 Let me be real: Choosing yourself doesn’t have to look like a solo trip.
 It could be turning your phone off for a day.
 Saying no when you usually say yes.
-Letting yourself rest just because you’re tired.
-Doing nothing and being okay with it.
+Letting yourself rest without earning it.
+Doing nothing, and not apologizing for it.

 Whatever it looks like for you, don’t wait for permission.
-Don’t wait until you’re burnt out, by then, it may be too late.
+Don’t wait until you’re burnt out.
 You’re allowed to take up space in your own life.

 So yeah.
 This is what choosing myself looked like this time.
 And I’m going to keep doing it in whatever way I need to.